A Lower Bound and a Near-Optimal Algorithm for Bilevel Empirical Risk Minimization: Introduction

 \section{Introduction}

-In the last few years, bilevel optimization has become an essential tool for the machine learning community thanks to its numerous applications.
-Among them, we can cite hyperparameter selection~\citep{Bengio2000, Pedregosa2016, Franceschi2017, Lorraine2020}, implicit deep learning \citep{Bai2019}, neural architecture search \citep{Liu2019, Zhang2021}, data augmentation~\citep{Li2020b, Rommel2022} and meta-learning \citep{Franceschi2018b, Rajeswaran2019} to name a few.
-In bilevel optimization, we are interested in minimizing a function under the constraint that one variable minimizes another function.
+\looseness=-1 In the last few years, bilevel optimization has become an essential tool for the machine learning community thanks to its numerous applications.
+Among them, we can cite hyperparameter selection~\citep{Bengio2000, Pedregosa2016hoag, Franceschi2017ForwardReverse, Lorraine2020MillionsofHyperparameters}, implicit deep learning \citep{Bai2019}, neural architecture search \citep{Liu2019darts, Zhang2021idarts}, data augmentation~\citep{Li2020dada, Rommel2022} or meta-learning \citep{Franceschi2018hyperparameter, Rajeswaran2019imaml}.
+Bilevel optimization consists in minimizing a function under the constraint that one variable minimizes another function.
 This can be formalized as follows

 The function $F$ is called the outer function and the function $G$ is the inner function.
-Likewise, we refer to $z$ as the inner variable and $x$ as the outer variable.
-A strategy to solve bilevel problems consists in using implicit differentiation that provides the following expression for the gradient of $h$
+Likewise, we refer to $x$ as the outer variable and $z$ as the inner variable.
+The function $h$ is the value function and it can be minimized using gradient descent.
+To compute its gradient, we use implicit differentiation which yields

 where $v^*(x)$ is the solution of a linear system